-They stand long term silences, and never fearing the worst in that person.
-After all you have been with them as they grew up.
+They stand long-term silences and never fear the worst in that person.
+After all, you have been with them as they grew up.
 You know each other inside and out.

 Knowing the historical background, family history, recollections of pranks and mischief you both got up to, which are unique just between the two of you.

 Nostalgia is a potent force invoking so many emotions and mutual social connectivity.
 The pluses by far outweigh the minuses don’t let that second chance go away.

 So, you have decided to give it a try?

 We suggest beginning with an old-fashioned snail mail letter.
 It demonstrates seriousness on your part and is not just another boring email.

 We have learned that you should NOT begin with an apology.
 Saying ‘I am sorry’ doesn’t start you off on a good footing.

 Avoid long-winded waffling stories

 About discussing how you perceive it all went wrong?
 But be open frank and honest.